-The Kaleidoscope Mentoring Program aims to help highly-skilled newcomer (migrants and refugees) professionals improve their employment potential by connecting them with mentors from their industry or occupation.
+Newcomers (migrants and refugees) bring talent, innovation and international expertise to Western Australia, but they need information and networks to succeed.
+KMP aims to help skilled newcomer professionals improve their employment potential by matching them with mentors from their industry or occupation.

 - Australian workplace culture

-- occupationally specific professional networks to assist them to achieve their career goals.
+- Occupationally specific professional networks to assist them to achieve their career goals.

 - face-to-face meetings

 - online e.g. email, chat applications, Skype, etc

 - job shadowing

 In addition, the mentors and the mentees are expected to attend the following sessions to reap the maximum benefit out of this program.

 - Mentor Induction Session online (1 hour)

 - Mentor/Mentee Orientation Session ( 1-2 hours) to mark the start of the mentoring program cycle